mmtcoder/OV7670-Stm32F070Rb/README.md

 # Using OV7670 Camera with STM32f070RB(Nucleo Board) and IL9341 LED(With SPI)

-Main goal of this project is getting frame syncronuisly and showing them on the IL9341 LED( without FIFO)
+Main goal of this project is getting frame syncronuisly and display on the IL9341 LED( without FIFO)
  * using STM32F070RB and it consumes very less place in the SRAM.
 Every peripheral clock speed is set 48MHz.
  * Display Rendering Time approximately 2 second.
  * If you have using another board please check your System Clock and PWM setting to be 48MHz and (24Mhz for PWM).